 Once all these separate components are ready, you simply mix everything together and bake until bubbly and golden.

-- 2 boneless skinless chicken breasts, cut into chunks (or 5 or 6 chicken tenders)
+- 2 breasts skinless chicken, cut into chunks (or 5 or 6 chicken tenders)

-- 2 T vegetable oil for cooking chicken
+- 2 Tablespoons vegetable oil for cooking chicken

-- 1 6 oz jar marinated artichoked hearts, drained and chopped
+- 6 oz jar marinated artichoke heart drained and chopped

 - 8 oz pasta I used farfalle, or bowtie, but any shape will work